A Lorentzian renormalisation group equation for gauge theories: Generating functionals

 Finally, we need to insert a regulator term in the generating functional.
-Although in general the regulator term is taken to be local in momentum, this is unsuitable for theories on curved space, where a Fourier transform might even be not possible without spoiling the covariance of the theory.
+Although the regulator term is usually taken to be local in momentum, this is unsuitable for theories on curved space, where a Fourier transform might not even be possible without spoiling the covariance of the theory.
 Moreover, a regulator non-local in position might spoil the unitarity of the $S-$matrix, and introduce artificial poles in the propagator.
 Therefore, we choose to introduce a local regulator,

-In the above, we wrote explicitly the time-ordering prescription, because it will provide the UV regularization of the flow equation.